Caddickbrown/Programming-Notes/Guidebook/Markdown.md

-Markdown, although not a programming language as such, has a lot of similarities that are applicable to programmatic thinking, This is a guide to talk through the ins and outs of Markdown and how it can be applied to general note taking.
+Markdown, although not exactly a programming language as such, has a lot of similarities that are applicable to programmatic thinking.
+This is a guide to talk through the ins and outs of Markdown and how it can be applied to general note taking.

 It's a basic form of text storage, with some additional formatting that can be used to help explain things.